Ontario Fire Code and Inspections Overview

 - Recognize the different parts of the Fire Code that relate to fire safety inspections

-- Reference and provide an overview of the 2015 Province of Ontario Fire Code Compendium and the Fire Protection and Prevention Act legislation that provide for a minimum of fire and life safety to occupants and buildings.
+- Reference and provide an overview of the 2015 Province of Ontario Fire Code Compendium and the Fire Protection and Prevention Act legislation that provides for minimum fire and life safety to occupants and buildings.

-The Province of Ontario Fire Code govern the requirements for the minimal level of fire and life safety in all buildings in the province.
-The goal is to ensure that occupants and buildings are safe from the risk of fires by enforcing the requirements.
+The Province of Ontario Fire Code governs the requirements for the minimal level of fire and life safety in all buildings in the province.
+The goal is to ensure that occupants and facilities are safe from the risk of fires by enforcing the requirements.

 - Fire Protection and Prevention Act of the Province of Ontario